 Obesity -- extra weight equals extra stress on your plantar fascia.Wearing stiff, over-supportive shoes.Wearing high-heel shoes regularly.Tight gastrocnemius and/or soleus muscles.Is it me?

 Contacting the ground with the foot misaligned can cause plantar fasciitis, which, left untreated, may progress into knee, hip or back issues.
-If poor mechanics is identified as the cause, seek the advice of a professional, a podiatrist or foot specialist, or this will be a chronic problem each time you resume the activity.
+If poor mechanics is identified as the cause, seek the advice of a professional, a podiatrist or foot specialist, or this will be a chronic problem each time you resume the activity.Are you a pronator?

 More than likely, you are one of the above.
 You'll hear the terms "pronation" (inward roll of the foot) and "supination" (outward roll of the foot) when discussing proper body mechanics.
 Pronation is often blamed for creating plantar fasciitis though this is not the case.
 In fact, these terms refer to the natural rolling movement of your foot while walking or running.
 You would find it difficult if not impossible to walk or run without pronation and supination.However, when there is excessive pronation, it can have negative effects on the health of your feet.
 This is why it's important to get advice from a foot specialist and then choose shoes that can reduce excessive rolling of the feet.Are your muscles tight?